luizhleme/easyQRCodes/README.md

 easyQRCodes

-A  simple implementation to read and write QRCodes.
 ===========
 This is a simple Java project that implements a QRCode library called ZXing.
 With this project is possible to read and write a QRCode in a simple way.